 A. It is doubtful that a person may be excluded for prior conduct.
-The person who causes the disruption may be arrested for trespass.
+The person who causes the disruption may be arrested for trespass at the time of the disruption.

-O. Are written minutes required?
+Q. Are written minutes required?

-A. Written minutes or a sound, video, or digital recording is required for any meeting, including an executive session.
+A. Written minutes, or a sound, video, or digital recordings, are required for any meeting, including an executive session.